-The Company securitizes a portion of its origination through various vehicles, including NHA-MBS.
-CMB and assetbacked commercial paper ("ABCP").
+The Company securitizes a portion of its origination through various vehicles, including NHA-MBS, CMB and asset-backed commercial paper ("ABCP").
 Although legally these transactions represent sales of mortgages, for accounting purposes they do not meet the requirements for sale recognition and instead are accounted for as secured financings.
 These mortgages remain as mortgage assets of the Company for the full term and are funded with securitization-related debt.
-Of the Company's \$38.1 billion of new originations and renewals in 2022, \$12.6 billion was originated for its own securitization programs.
+Of the Company's \$37.4 billion of originations in 2023, \$11.8 billion was originated for its own securitization programs.